NEXUSfi-Agent/NEXUSfi/README.md

 ## Developer Notes

 To convert the SVG logo to PNG for use in other contexts, open the `public/svg_to_png.html` file in a browser, click "Convert to PNG", and then "Download PNG".

-### Diagram Viewer

-The project includes diagram specifications for architecture, data flow, and implementation flow.
-To view these diagram specifications:

-1. Run the development server using `npm run dev` or `yarn dev`
-2. Navigate to `/diagram_viewer.html` in your browser
-3. Use the buttons to load and view each diagram's specifications
-4. The actual diagrams should be created by a designer using these specifications before project release

 ## Development Progress